 Further reading on forex technical analysis

-- Many traders understand what trendlines are but struggle to put this into practise.
+- Many traders understand what trendlines are but struggle to put this into practice.
 Find out how to build a trend-following strategy.

 - Being able to draw trendlines is just one of many technical approaches to trading financial markets.
 Find out how to learn technical analysis in order to supplement your trading.